 Promotional Ideas for National Martin Luther King Jr. Day of Service

-Although January 15 is the actual birthday of civil rights leader, Martin Luther King, Jr., we celebrate his life and accomplishments each year on the third Monday in January.
-National Martin Luther King Jr. Day is a fantastic time to celebrate civil rights as well as offering your services to the community in the spirit of Mr. King.
+Although January 15 is the actual birthday of civil rights leader Martin Luther King, Jr., we celebrate his life and accomplishments each year on the third Monday in January.
+National Martin Luther King Jr. Day is a fantastic time to honor civil rights and offer your services to the community in the spirit of Mr. King.

-Through the years his birthday has been celebrated in a variety of ways.
-In fact, most recently it has become a day for people to be of service within their communities.
+Through the years, his birthday has been celebrated in various ways.
+In fact, most recently, it has become a day for people to be of service within their communities.
 The Corporation for National Community Service is one of many groups that urge individuals to “give back” to the community.

 Dr. Martin Luther King Jr. once said, “Life’s most persistent and urgent question is: ‘What are you doing for others?'”

 Ideas for National Day of Service in Honor of Martin Luther King Jr. Day

 - Both companies and individuals can organize a day of service.
 Call your local food bank, senior citizens center, homeless shelter, Red Cross, or another nonprofit center.
 Organize and sponsor an event for the occasion.
 Most cities and towns have a list of service organizations available through city hall.
 You can also check with service clubs or local churches for ways to help those in need.